Choosing the right-sized mattress should be one of the first decisions you make before making a purchase.

 It is also a viable choice for guest rooms, children/teenagers who do not have enough room for a queen bed, and couples who are ok with 27 inches of width each (involuntary snuggling inevitable).

-Queen mattresses are the most popular mattress size sold in the U.S. - an accolade that can be attributed to several different factors.
+Queen mattresses are the most popular mattress size sold in Canada - an accolade that can be attributed to several different factors.

 Upgrading from a queen to a king bed will get you an extra 16 inches of width, meaning couples can expect to have plenty of space to sprawl out and relax - you would even have room for a pet to join you!